AvshalomTam/Indecision-app/README.md

 # Indecision-App

-Let the computer decide what you will do next!
+Let your computer decide what to do next!<br />
 Created by React.js